KamalKaur/kirt/README.md

     5.python-mysqldb
     6.django 1.7

-For i nstallation of Requiremets, run the following command in terminal
+For the installation of Requiremets, run the following commands in terminal:

 1) Apache2